-Murder One ‘It would be criminal to miss it!’
+Murder One ‘It would have been criminal to miss it!’

 SIMON TREWIN – Literary Agent

-We kicked off 2023 with international blockbuster Harlan Coben on 21st March at the Lexicon Library in Dun Laoghaire which was an amazing event.
+Earlier in the year we kicked off 2023 with international blockbuster Harlan Coben on 21st March at the Lexicon Library in Dun Laoghaire which was an amazing event.

 JOIN OUR MAILING LIST to keep in touch with Murder One, Ireland’s International Crime Writing Festival